Adding Calendars Back to top

 Permissions Tab

 Control who can view, create events in, and administer this calendar.
-Add users, groups, or roles with different access levels.
-The creator is automatically added as an Admin owner.
+Add users, groups, or project roles with one of three access levels: Admin, Use, or Read Only.
+The creator is automatically added as an Admin owner and cannot be removed.

 The Export section includes a "Disable export for this calendar" checkbox — when checked, this calendar cannot be exported via ICS, JSON, or embedded links.